-If you’re looking for a stylish sandal that you can also wear in all day long, that are a pretty good option.
-They have very comfy cushioned soles, and you know you have quality when it comes from the feet specialists – Dr Scholl’s.
+If you’re looking for a stylish sandal that you can also wear all day long, that is a pretty good option.
+They have very comfy cushioned soles, and you know you have quality when it comes from the feet specialists – Dr. Scholl’s.

-Additionally, these sandals are really flexible and provide you with moderate arch support.
+Additionally, these Dr. Scholl’s Shoes Men’s Gaston Fisherman Sandals are really flexible and provide you with moderate arch support.
 They are not great for very difficult hikes, but they are perfectly fine for some light off-road adventures.

 They mostly fit true to size, but make sure to check the size guide in Amazon’s product description to avoid any surprises.
 Some people claim you need to buy at least a half size larger.

 The uppers of the Dr. Scholl’s shoes are leather, so you will need to take care of them properly if you want them to last long.
 The sandals are lined with textile on the inside, and they feature a heavily padded insole for your comfort.